stackrox/stackrox/migrator/README.md

 6. Increment the `CurrentDBVersionSeqNum` sequence number variable used from `pkg/migrations/internal/seq_num.go` by one.

+7. Determine if this change breaks a previous releases database.
+If so increment the `MinimumSupportedDBVersionSeqNum` to the `CurrentDBVersionSeqNum` of the release immediately following the release that cannot tolerate the change.
+For example, in 4.2 a column `column_v2` is added to replace the `column_v1` column in 4.1.
+All the code from 4.2 onward will not reference `column_v1`.
+At some point in the future a rollback to 4.1 will not longer be supported and we want to remove `column_v1`.
+To do so, we will upgrade the schema to remove the column and update the `MinimumSupportedDBVersionSeqNum` to be the value of `CurrentDBVersionSeqNum` in 4.2 as 4.1 will no longer be supported.
+The migration process will inform the user of an error when trying to migrate to a software version that can no longer be supported by the database.

-7. To better understand how to write the `migration.go` and `migration_test.go` files, look at existing examples in `migrations` directory, or at the examples listed below.
+8. To better understand how to write the `migration.go` and `migration_test.go` files, look at existing examples in `migrations` directory, or at the examples listed below.

     - [#1](https://github.com/stackrox/rox/pull/8609)